 The Connection between CAD and PAD

-If a person has blockage in the heart Arteries are blood vessels that carry blood to your heart and other parts of your body., there may be blockages in the legs as well, according to Dr. John Phillips, an interventional cardiologist in Columbus, Ohio.
+If a person has blockage in the heart arteries, there may be blockages in the legs as well, according to Dr. John Phillips, an interventional cardiologist in Columbus, Ohio.
 If you have CAD, there is a 15 to 20% likelihood that you also have PAD.

 If you’ve experienced a heart attack or have CAD while experiencing PAD symptoms, ask your doctor to check for PAD.